Bigfootmech/Bigfootmech/README.md

 ## Game Jams
 Recently, I've taken to doing Game Jams.

-Both as a form of therapy to my perfectionism, and a way to self-improvement.
+Both as a form of therapy to perfectionism, and a way to self-improvement.

 ### Join Me